Student Government Election Information

 • Students may vote from their mobile devices.
 However, students risk the chance of not fully voting if the connection is dropped.

-• All students of every classification, regardless of their other Texas attributes, who are enrolled for any amount of credit hours at either the Round Rock or San Marcos campuses of Texas State University are allowed to vote.
+• All students of every classification, regardless of their other Texas attributes, who are enrolled for any amount of credit hours at either the Round Rock or San Marcos campuses of Texas State University are allowed to vote on the Bobcat Organization Hub.

 • The voting system is intended to be a secret ballot.
 Meaning, it only records that students cast their vote.
 Once students have logged into the voting system and have officially cast their vote another ballot cannot be created.
 This method is similar to state and national voting.